18.104.22.168. Impact Assessment Primer 4

 Figure 2 gives an example of a causal model and its underlying causal chain for the beef cattle sector in Zambia that was one of three sectors included in an impact assessment of the Production, Finance, and Technology (PROFIT) project by Private Sector Development Impact Assessment Initiative (PSD IAI).
 Working with PROFIT staff members, the PSD IAI research team devised a causal model for each of the three sectors to be assessed, which in addition to beef cattle, included the cotton and retail services sectors.
 The causal model for beef cattle is similar in design to the causal models developed for cotton and retail services.

 The causal model in Figure 2 lists planned project activities in the far left-hand column.
 Most of PROFIT’s activities in the beef cattle sector are facilitative and are expected to lead to the project outputs (service delivery) listed in the second column of Figure 2.
-The anticipated outputs are expected in turn to produce a range of outcomes, shown in the third column, and anticipated outcomes in their turn are expected to bring about the impacts shown in the last column.
+The anticipated outputs are expected in turn to produce a range of outcomes, shown in the third column, and anticipated outcomes in turn are expected to bring about the impacts shown in the last column.
 As seen in Figure 2, each project activity is expected to lead to a set of corresponding outputs, whereas project outcomes and impacts may be the combined result of various outputs.

 According to market analysis done by PROFIT, smallholder beef production is hampered by two primary constraints: disease and a lack of market transparency.
 Rampant disease among smallholder cattle stocks results not only in high mortality rates but also in inferior product quality that makes smallholder cattle unattractive to commercial buyers.
 The lack of market transparency tilts the balance of economic power in the marketplace to buyers.
-Thus when smallholders do bring cattle to the market, they lack information necessary to secure higher prices for their products.
+Thus when smallholders do bring cattle to the market, they lack the information necessary to secure higher prices for their products.
 It also distorts market signals in that smallholders do not receive clear incentives that might spur them to invest in upgrading their product.
 On top of all this, many smallholders regard cattle more as a source of prestige and store of value than as a commercial product.

 To correct for market deficiencies and thereby induce smallholders to take a more commercial approach to cattle raising, PROFIT determined to implement activities emphasizing strengthened veterinary services and improved market transparency.
 As seen in Figure 2, activities falling under the former include organizing group payment mechanisms for veterinary services, including livestock insurance plans; facilitating service delivery based on herd plans; facilitating the creation of veterinary networks; and helping veterinarians developing business expansion plans.
 Activities falling under the latter include facilitation of blind auctions with scales and grades and standard pricing at abattoirs (slaughterhouses); linking smallholders to feedlot systems and abattoirs to tanneries; developing artificial insemination and other breeding services through veterinarians; facilitating wholesale distribution of veterinarian drugs; and developing savings alternatives for smallholders.

 Linking PROFIT activities to impacts are a number of outputs resulting directly from the above activities that lead in turn to a series of outcomes.
 Outputs resulting from facilitation of veterinarian services include, for example, the number of private vets providing veterinary services to smallholders, the number of cattle receiving health care, the number of vets organized into networks, the number of vet assistants trained, the sales volume of veterinary drugs sold through vets and retail stores, and so forth.
-Outputs resulting from market transparency activities include the number of auctions, scale services, feed lot outgrower systems, and grades and standards pricing structures established; the number of cattle sold at feedlots or through other transparent market mechanisms, and the use of alternative savings instruments by smallholders.
+Outputs resulting from market transparency activities include the number of auctions, scale services, feedlot outgrower systems, and grades and standards pricing structures established; the number of cattle sold at feedlots or through other transparent market mechanisms, and the use of alternative savings instruments by smallholders.

 The project outputs are expected to produce a range of outcomes considered prerequisites to achieve the intended impacts.
 The expected outcomes include, for example, the increased number of cattle under private vet schemes accompanied by increased growth and profitability of the private veterinarian sector; decreased rates of morbidity and mortality among smallholder cattle stocks; improved product quality with higher prices for higher quality cattle; increased market entry and sales by smallholders, and a shift from cattle raising as a store of value to a commercial venture.